Polyurethane Glue Guide – Urethane Applications and Tutorials

 There are several things to consider when storing polyurethane adhesive:

 - The adhesive should be stored in a cool and dark room; the optimal temperature of the storage room is between +10 and +25° Celsius

 - Protect the cartridge from wet, cold and moisture

 - Process older adhesive first – first in, first out

 - Check the packaging regularly for damage

-After working with the PU adhesive, the cartridge should always be well sealed to prevent the adhesive inside from hardening.
-Otherwise the remaining adhesive cannot be used.
+After working with the PU adhesive, the cartridge should always be well sealed to prevent the glue inside from hardening.
+Otherwise, the remaining adhesive cannot be used.

-Used PU cans must be disposed of separately according to German law.
-It is therefore better to deliver them to a collection point for harmful substances instead of putting them in the normal household waste.
+Used PU cans must be disposed of separately.
+It is, therefore, better to deliver them to a collection point for harmful substances instead of putting them in the regular household waste.

 Safety Instructions for Processing PU Glue

 When working with PU glue, you should always pay attention to safety.
 Always use safety glasses, a breathing mask and disposable gloves to protect your skin as well as your eyes and mucous membranes from contact with the glue.
 Various ingredients are suspected to be carcinogenic.
 Therefore, you should also air the room in which you work well.